SpecFlowOSS/SpecFlowWiki/Parallel-Execution.md

 ## Parallel Execution Without Memory Isolation

-If your tests do not depend on any static states (ie. do not store any test-specific information in static fields), you can run the tests in parallel without AppDomain isolation.
+If your tests do not depend on any static states (i.e. do not store any test-specific information in static fields), you can run the tests in parallel without AppDomain isolation.
 Executing tests this way has a smaller initialization footprint and lower memory requirements.

 To run SpecFlow tests in parallel without memory isolation, the following requirements must be met: